 Radon is a naturally occurring gas that happens to be the second leading cause of lung cancer – and running a test to check exposure levels in your home is easy.
-You can purchase a test kit from The Lung Association or your local hardware store.
+You can purchase a test kit from the Lung Health Foundation or your local hardware store.
 Set it and forget it – most tests collect their data for around three months.

 - Cut (the clutter)

 Is your basement overflowing with stuff, stuff, stuff?
 Reducing the excess clutter makes for better airflow, and it will be easier to keep the space clean and clear of dust.

 - Cool down (to prevent mould)

 Consider running an air conditioner to filter out mould spores and to reduce dampness indoors during warmer months.
 Replace the filter regularly.
 A dehumidifier is a good year-round solution, too!
 Aim for humidity levels around 30-50%.